-Trump’s attorney quits and reveals infighting among his legal team – latest
+E Jean Caroll targets Trump again after his derogatory CNN town hall smears

 Trove of 16 presidential records appears to pour cold water on Mr Trump’s claims that he doesn’t think he did anything wrong by taking the documents when he left the White House

-Former president Donald Trump’s campaign used the entrance of Sen Tim Scott (R - South Carolina) into the 2024 Republican presidential race to hit his main rival, Florida governor Ron DeSantis.
+A super PAC supporting former president Donald Trump’s campaign used the entrance of Sen Tim Scott (R - South Carolina) into the 2024 Republican presidential race to hit his main rival, Florida governor Ron DeSantis.

-Mr Scott, the Senate’s sole Black Republican, filed paperwork to run for president.
-He is largely expected to announce his candidacy on Monday.

-But Mr Trump’s campaign spokesman Taylor Budowich used Mr Scott’s planned announcement to continue the campaign’s attacks on Mr DeSantis.
+Make America Great Again Inc, a super PAC that supports Mr Trump, used Mr Scott’s planned announcement to repeat Mr Trump’s attacks on Mr DeSantis.

 Pro-Trump Super PAC uses Tim Scott’s announcement to mock Ron DeSantis